Xu-Fengxuan/CEP-Assignment-2B/README.md

 ## Credits

-Created as part of Creative Embedded Programming (CEP) Assignment 2B.
+Created as part of Computing Elective Programme (CEP) Assignment 2B.

 Sprites and game assets based on public domain resources.